 Either way, Brazil is again setting a marker that other emerging markets watch.
 Its choice to regulate rather than ban, and to do so in careful steps, is becoming a reference point across the region.

 The backdrop is a market built largely on stablecoins.
-By the central bank’s own account, close to nine in ten local crypto transactions involve dollar-linked tokens, used more for saving and payments than for speculation.
+By the central bank’s own account, roughly seven in ten local crypto transactions involve dollar-linked tokens, used more for saving and payments than for speculation.

 That is why the authorities have moved so firmly.
 When a large share of a country’s citizens park money in digital dollars outside the banking system, regulators tend to want those flows inside the tent, not beyond it.